Omkar-S-Kirane/CrystalBallSimulator/README.md

 # Crystal Ball Drop Simulator (React Native CLI + TypeScript)

 This is a React Native CLI application written in TypeScript that simulates the **two-crystal ball (egg dropping) problem** using the optimal two-ball strategy.
-It includes both **step-by-step** and **auto-simulation** modes to visualize how the algorithm determines the breaking floor with minimal drops in the worst case.
+It includes **auto-simulation** modes to visualize how the algorithm determines the breaking floor with minimal drops in the worst case.

 ---